2007 PlaceMakers V8 Supercars: Part 1

 For the second round in a row, only 30 cars made the grid for qualifying after Jack Perkins from Jack Daniels Racing crashed at approximately 160 km/h into the barrier, on the main straight.
 The first part of qualifying began with Rick Kelly quickest, however a number of cars including Shane Price, Jason Richards and Steven Richards all ran wide at the hairpin at turn 5.
 Brad Jones also crashed into the tyre barriers at the hairpin after brake failure, which caused the session to be red flagged.
-The session was restarted with Garth Tander taking provisional pole from his team mate Rick Kelly and Todd Kelly.
+The session was restarted with Garth Tander taking provisional pole from his teammate Rick Kelly and Todd Kelly.

 Part 2

 Once again, a number of drivers including Jamie Whincup, James Courtney and both Jim Beam Racing cars, ran wide at the hairpin, whilst trying to set quick laps which Craig Lowndes was quickest early on.
 Paul Dumbrell also crashed at turn 4, which caused the second red flag of qualifying.
 At the end of part 2, James Courtney lead, from Lowndes and Skaife.